Skip to main content

 A Project is the top-level container for a modernization effort.
 It defines:

-• The operational boundary for specs, architectures and milestones
+• The operational boundary for the Project Spec, milestones, and rules

 In practice, a project is where Morph keeps the full migration context from initial setup to final PR delivery.